Lalitshaktawat/biostudio-installation-documents/architecture.md

 SSL Certificate : Software supports HTTPS protocol.
 SSL can be configured later after installation too.

-After installing your private server, you can update your SSL by accessing the dashboard at http://your_private_server_ip_or_domain:port/dashboard and selecting Settings > Update SSL.
+After installing your private server, you can update your SSL by accessing the dashboard at `http://your private server ip or domain:port/dashboard` and selecting Settings > Update SSL.

 <div style="display: flex; justify-content: center">